Indy protects the camp from squirrels with knives…he swears he saw one once…

 We get lots of interesting reactions when we tell people that our dog travels with us full time.
-Most people think it’s a very cool idea, but have lots of questions about logistics.
+Most people think it’s a very cool idea, but have lots of questions about logistics (like how to choose the best tent for camping with a dog).
 Other people nearly immediately offer to keep him for us, assuming we are bringing him because we have no choice.
 Then there are the few individuals who look at us like we’re crazy.
 Here is an explanation of why our dog travels with us.

 The truth is, leaving Indy somewhere while we traveled was never an option.
 Period.
 We do leave him for about two weeks a year while we go to Burning Man, but anything more than that has never been on the table at all.